nus-cs2103-AY2223S2/ip/docs/README.md

 ## Usage
 ### Adding a task
-You can add todo, event (occurs and ends on a specific date) or deadline(due by a specified date) as tasks.
+You can add todo, event (occurs and ends on a specific date/time) or deadline (due by a specified date/time) as tasks.

 #### Adding a todo: `todo`
 Adds a todo.

-#Format: `todo TASK_DESCRIPTION`
+Format: `todo TASK_DESCRIPTION`

-Examples:
-- `todo assignment 1`
+Example: `todo assignment 1`

 Expected outcome:

 Todo added to task list when valid description given.

-Description of the outcome.

 ```
 Got it.
 I've added this task: